mitkrieg/dl-assignment-2/README.md

-# CS 5787 Deep Learning Assignment #1 - DL Basics
+# CS 5787 Deep Learning Assignment #2 - LSTM & GRU
 Authors: Mitchell Krieger

 This repository contains materials to complete the [second assigment](./CS%205787%20-%20EX%202.pdf) for CS 5787 at Cornell Tech in the Fall 2024 semester.
 There are two parts to this assignment, the theoretical part and the practical part.